Portland High-Rise Condos

-As of June 2021 there is only one new high-rise condo tower going up in Portland - the 35-story Ritz-Carlton Hotel & Residences.
+As of late 2021 there is only one new high-rise condo tower going up in Portland - the 35-story Ritz-Carlton Hotel & Residences.
 That building is scheduled to be completed in 2023.
 The only other towers going up right now consist of rental apartments or assisted living.
 The newest completed tower is Vista North Pearl which was completed in 2019 but still has brand new units for sale there that have never been lived in.
 Before that was The Cosmopolitan which, although built in 2016, still feels modern and brand new.
 Maybe that's because so many people use those condos as second homes and are rarely there.

 Portland High-Rise Condo FAQ's